DragonStorm97/cmake_cpp_project_generator/README.md

 - compile_commands.json (make sure it's generated) OR clang options file
 - make `app` folder actually be `apps` folder, then build them each as independent executables!
 - Add emscripten as a dependency if PLATFORM==Web
+- Copies and packages files in a resource/ folder under each app, and the project root (with wasm support)

 ## CMake vars